 - work environment (e.g., hiring, advancement, assignment);

-- participation in a University program or activity (e.g., campus housing); or
+- participation in a Duke program or activity (e.g., campus housing); or

 - receipt of legitimately-requested services (e.g., disability or religious accommodations).

 - Quid Pro Quo Harassment: Submission to or rejection of unwelcome conduct based on protected status or characteristic as a condition of any aid, benefit, or service in employment, education, or participation in a Duke program or activity.

 - Hostile Environment Harassment (Including Sexual Harassment): Unwelcome conduct based on protected status that is sufficiently severe, persistent, and/or pervasive so as to significantly interfere with or alter the conditions of education, employment, or participation in a program or activity, or creates a hostile working or learning environment that a reasonable person in similar circumstances and with similar identities would find hostile, intimidating, or abusive.

 Protected Characteristics include the following:

 - Age: The number of years from the date of a person’s birth.
 With respect to employment, individuals who are forty (40) years of age or older are protected from discrimination and harassment based on age.
 There is no age threshold for protection from discrimination for students or other participants in educational programs or activities.

 - Color: An individual’s skin tone, complexion, or shade.

 - Disability: A physical or mental impairment that substantially limits one or more major life activities.
 Individuals are protected from discrimination if they have such an impairment; have a record of such impairment; or are regarded as having such impairment.
 A qualified person with a disability must be able to perform the essential functions of the employment or volunteer position or the academic, athletic, or extra- curricular program, with or without reasonable accommodation.